5 SEO Essentials Every Small Business Website Needs in 2026

 Technical issues hold small business websites back more than anything else.
 Slow load times, weak hosting, messy code, and hard-to-crawl pages all hurt your visibility.

-A healthy website should be:
+At a minimum, a healthy website should be:

 • Fast